 I have a list of several companies offering p2p lending software.
 Most are running a p2p lending service in their own national market and are looking to license the solution to companies in non-competing foreign markets.
 A supplier with a running platform offers the advantage that the potential buyer can review how satisfied the users are (e.g. in forums or blogs).

 Note that software for p2p lending does not come cheap.
-You have to expect to spend a six figure price plus costs for localisation (language, process, interfaces) and design.
+You have to expect to spend a five figure price plus costs for localisation (language, process, interfaces) and design.
 For p2p lending there is no open source software available – unlike for many other things, e.g. webshops.
 Naturally the development of a p2p lending platform is not something you should outsource to a freelancer like a coding job for a script.

 P2P-Banking.com can put you in contact with vendors

 I frequently am contacted by founders that are looking for p2p lending software.
 I am happy to put you in touch with suppliers.
 To allow me to pre-select matching offers please provide the following information when you contact me:

 1) Which national market are you aiming to launch in?
 Please describe the desired business model and wanted features (e.g. auction, secondary market)

 2) How is your company funded (business angels, VC, still seeking funding)?
 Note that it will be hard to enter into negotiation with a supplier if you have no clear plan on how to obtain funding.